7 Best AK-47 Rifles You Can Buy for Under $1500 in 2024

 Century Arms WASR-10 AK-47 Rifle Review

 The WASR-10 is where it’s at!
-I know, I know, there are some AK purists out there laughing at me right now for typing that.
+I know, I know, some AK purists are probably chuckling at me for saying that.
 But hear me out.

 It’s not perfect, but it’s affordable and gets the job done.
 So keep in mind: